unoplatform/uno/doc/articles/features/step-counter.md

 ```

 ### [**iOS**](#tab/iOS)
-The first reading on iOS returns the cumulative number of steps from 24 hours back to current moment.
+The first reading on iOS returns the cumulative number of steps from 24 hours back to the current moment.
 Unfortunately, in case the tracking was not enabled before, this will likely return 0 steps.
-Once the tracking is enabled, `ReadingChanged` will be triggered and step count will be updated appropriately.
+Once the tracking is enabled, `ReadingChanged` will be triggered and the step count will be updated appropriately.

-Make sure to add the following capability declaration to your `Info.plist` file, otherwise the API will crash at runtime.
+Make sure to add the following capability declaration to your `Info.plist` file, otherwise, the API will crash at runtime.

 ```
 <key>NSMotionUsageDescription</key>